Servir-Mekong/Jupyter-gee/README.md

 **1: Download and install ANACONDA [(Select 2.7 python and 64 bit for ML installation)](https://www.anaconda.com/download/#windows)**

-NOTE: DO NOT CHECK ANYHTING UNDER THE ADVANCED OPTIONS TAB DURING INSTALL (This will destroy your ArcGIS Installation)
+NOTE: DO NOT CHECK ANYTHING UNDER THE ADVANCED OPTIONS TAB DURING INSTALL (This will destroy your ArcGIS Installation)

 **2: Add Community package management system**